-- (a) The Appeal Tribunal shall consist of: - an independent legally qualified chairman; - two members of other affiliated breed societies who have no connection with the Society involved in the appeal. - (b) The appeal shall be conducted in accordance with the principles of natural justice but subject thereto the conduct and procedure of the appeal shall be in such manner and form as the independent legally qualified chairman shall in his absolute discretion decide.
+- (a) The Appeal Tribunal shall consist of: - an independent legally qualified Chairman; - two members of other affiliated breed societies who have no connection with the Society involved in the appeal. - (b) The appeal shall be conducted in accordance with the principles of natural justice but subject thereto the conduct and procedure of the appeal shall be in such manner and form as the independent legally qualified Chairman shall in his absolute discretion decide.
 The proceedings will be conducted on a relatively informal basis, without evidence being given on oath and the order of presentation of evidence will be decided upon at the Appeal Hearing.
 The idea is to keep it informal but fair.

-- (c) If the Appeal Tribunal shall decide the appeal in favour of the Appellant the Society shall forthwith admit the Appellant to membership of the Society. - (d) The Tribunal has the power to decide which party shall pay the costs of the Tribunal and to reimburse some or all of the deposit paid to the successful party.
+- (c) If the Appeal Tribunal shall decide the appeal in favour of the Appellant the Society shall revoke all penalties imposed by Council forthwith, including readmission of the Appellant to membership of the Society. - (d) The Tribunal has the power to decide which party shall pay the costs of the Tribunal and to reimburse some or all of the deposit paid to the successful party.